ABKon2002/Screen-Points/README.md

 # Screen-Points
-The Movie Review Hub is a dynamic full-stack web application that brings movie enthusiasts together to share their opinions, discover new films, and engage in meaningful discussions.
+Screen Points is a dynamic full-stack web application that brings movie enthusiasts together to share their opinions, discover new films, and engage in meaningful discussions.
 This platform integrates cutting-edge technologies, including HTML, CSS, JavaScript, Node.js, Express, MongoDB Atlas, and the MovieDB API, to create a seamless and immersive experience.

 ## Table of Contents